-- 1. Determine and record the mass of the empty measure. - 2.
-Dampen the inside of the measure and empty excess water. - 3.
+- 1. Dampen the inside of the measure and empty excess water. - 2.
+Determine and record the mass of the measure. - 3.
 Use the scoop to fill the measure approximately 1/3 full with concrete.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 4.
 Consolidate the layer with 25 strokes of the tamping rod, using the rounded end.
 Distribute the strokes evenly over the entire cross section of the concrete.
 Rod throughout its depth without hitting the bottom too hard. - 5.
 Tap around the perimeter of the measure smartly 10 to 15 times with the mallet to close voids and release trapped air.